 If your horse doesn’t feel safe then he’s not going to be relaxed and while a horse would normally turn to the herd for security they obviously can’t do that if they’re on their own.
 This is why you need to make sure your horse feels safe and that if there is something that spooks him he has a place he can go to for reassurance.

 Try to make sure there are no dark ‘hiding’ places where your horse might think that something is lurking but also make sure his shelter and/or stall is inviting and comforting to him.
-If you’re able to, why not install a horse safe mirror in them, this will make your horse think that there’s another horse around which will help to make him feel secure and safe from danger.
+If you’re able to, why not install a horse-safe mirror (available online from companies like Amazon) in them, this will make your horse think that there’s another horse around which will help to make him feel secure and safe from danger.

 I know you probably think I’ve gone mad here but there is some method in my madness, just bear with me a minute and let me explain.
 The art of aromatherapy is, simply put, the aromatic use of natural plant extracts to promote health and well-being which is where the use of lavender comes in.
 Now I’m not saying that if you hang dried lavender (or use oils or a spray) everywhere your horse will suddenly be perfectly happy being on his own, but what I am saying is using a little bit of it will help to relax your horse and keep him calm.
 This, in turn, will help him to feel more at ease which will mean he won’t be stressed and of course, the more relaxed he is the more relaxed he’s going to be.